smart-duck/veradco/README.md

 It is obviously possible to create your own installation.
 Typically you can create an image containing all the binaries (veradcod and plugins) in your CI and use it in your CD.
 In this case you don't need to have the init container (heavy) but you lost the ability to build on the fly.
 To build the binaries you can use the init container image which is suitable for both CD and CI use: refer to the README of the folder useful/build_plugins.

-### Recommended installation
+### Recommended installation: GRPC mode supported

 Build your Kustomize from the grpc kustomize folder.
+Webhook shall be packaged in a config map: CA bundle is then updated by the Veradco init container at startup.

 ## Docker images